A is for Attitude: It’s yours to choose. Which one you choose will make all the difference. Enough said.

 Photo by Costa Rica Expeditions

-I am not talking about the kind of guide who gives canned speeches.
-I am talking about the kind of guide who asks the right questions: For example, “How do you think families in ancient Rome were different from modern families in your country?”
+Not the typical guide who delivers rehearsed monologues; but the kind of guides who spark thought-provoking conversations.
+For example, “How do you think families in ancient Rome were different from modern families in your country?”
 And then, “How do you think families in modern Rome are different from modern families in your country?”
-Really great guides who can transform a perfectly good vacation into an extraordinary magical experience are trained professionals and they do not come cheap.
-If money is a factor, skimp on hotels, but don’t skimp on the guide.

 H is for Help: Ask for it when you need it.